isaaclhk/Projects/R projects/Survival analysis of heart failure patients.md

 ![HF_martingales](https://user-images.githubusercontent.com/71438259/192422466-9e161395-2933-4eb3-9c51-8e68585e76be.jpeg)

-As observed from the plot of martingale residuals above, "los" and "age" are somewhat linear, but "prior_appts_attended" and "prior_dnas" have failed to meet the linearity assumption.
+As observed from the plots of martingale residuals above, "los" and "age" are somewhat linear, but "prior_appts_attended" and "prior_dnas" have failed to meet the linearity assumption.
 Therefore, their levels were grouped and analysed as categorical variables. "prior_appts_attended" was factored into 3 levels: <=10, >10 <= 20, and >20. "prior_dnas" was dichotomised to either 0(no) or 1(yes).
 The decision for this factorization was based on the distribution of these variables as examined earlier.

 ```